andino-systems/andinopy/README.md

 sudo cp sc16is752-spi0-ce1.dtbo /boot/overlays/
 ```

-3. Enable Uart and SPI in Boot-Overlay
+3. Enable Uart and SPI in Boot-Overlay and modules.d
 ```shell
 echo "# SPI on" | sudo tee -a /boot/config.txt
 echo "dtparam=spi=on" | sudo tee -a /boot/config.txt